zerothabhishek/policies/plagiarism-pycon-in.md

   (by adding to the UI in Junction, for example).
 - A software based plagiarism check to be run on all submitted proposals.
 - Authors whose content is flagged as plagiarised should be informed and given a chance to explain.
-  This is to eliminate chances of mistakes on part of the software.
+  (to eliminate chances of mistakes on part of the software)
 - Proposals with plagiarised content be rejected and deleted.
 Authors be served warning.

 #### On selection